On 15 July 2020, the ESFA published their first iteration of the 2020-21 Apprenticeship Funding Rules.

 This is likely to impact on the employer/provider relationship and the real risk here is not meeting employer expectations.
 Programmes with unclear content, usually a result of a lack of clarity on their own delivery model and limited evidence of actualisation of hours will have a much tougher time.
 So, the keys to getting compliance right remain curriculum design, initial assessment and evidencing engagement.
 If you’re deficient in any of these areas, then you know where you need to apply developmental resources.

 How to practically implement the new funding rules

 It’s relatively easy to note down a list of funding rule changes, but it’s more complex to evaluate their impact and how you might practically implement them in a way that is effective / efficient.

-Delegates will also receive a detailed “Changes Action Plan” that identifies all the key changes and our recommendations for development and allow you to develop a detailed improvement plan.
+Subscribing to the recording means you will also receive a detailed “Changes Action Plan” that identifies all the key changes and our recommendations for development and allow you to develop a detailed improvement plan.

-Visit the webinar page for more details and to secure a place.
+Visit the webinar library for more details.